What is a transition to retirement pension?

 A transition to retirement pension allows you to access your super savings without having to retire from work.
 It can also provide the tax advantages associated with superannuation pension payments.

 Why should I set up a transition to retirement pension?

 A transition to retirement pension can give you increased flexibility in your finances, allowing you to access a portion of your super savings while continuing to protect and grow the balance.

-Because you’re continuing to work and contributions are being made on your behalf, you’re continuing to grow your super.
+Because you’re continuing to work and contributions are being made by your employer, you’re continuing to grow your super.
 You can also salary sacrifice into your existing super account, which can reduce your taxable income.
-This means that the pot of money will continue to be invested while allowing you to access a portion immediately.
+This means that your super will continue to be invested while allowing you to access a portion of your retirement savings.